 Tiritiri Matangi Island was first isolated by the rising sea levels of 20,000 years ago, leaving a chunk of land three kilometres long and less than a kilometre wide, whose hard greywacke base resisted erosion by wind and sea, and whose soils supported a dense coastal forest.

 Salt-resistant kohekohe, puriri, mahoe, manuka and kanuka, coprosma, ngaio, and smaller plants like flax all flourished here, and we can now glimpse what that original world was like.
-Birdsong resounded.
+Birdsong resounded throughout the forest.

 Forest birds flitted through the canopy.
 Petrels and shearwaters inhabited the forest floor, terns and gulls nested in the rocks, skinks basked, and geckoes, then as now, licked the nectar from pohutukawa and other trees, pollinating the flowers.
 The surrounding sea, even within living memory, darkened often with maelstroms of fish.

-Over a thousand years ago, Maori voyagers made the first landfall on Aotearoa.
+Around 800 years ago, Polynesian voyagers made the first landfall on Aotearoa.
 It was the world’s last large undiscovered landmass, and Maori prospered here.
 An archaeological excavation in 1997 near the wharf suggests Maori arrived on this island about six hundred years ago, and established campsites and small villages close to the sea.

-Ngati Paoa Maori ousted the original Kawarau settlers and built the Papakura Pa at the northern end of the island.
-Kawarau retook the island around 1700 and established the Tiritiri Matangi Pa on a headland midway up the western coast.
+Ngati Paoa Maori ousted the original Kawarau settlers and built the Papakura Pa at the northern end of the Island.
+Kawarau retook the Island around 1700 AD and established the Tiritiri Matangi Pa on a headland midway up the western coast.
 Both headland pa gave a wide surveillance of craft approaching from the Gulf or the mainland.